tushartushar/taksidiotis/guide.md

 * If it's summer and you are in the capital of Greece, a good choice to spend your night is a bar in the city center called "six d.o.g.s".
 In its garden, you can relax and enjoy good music.
 [click to see the Facebook page](https://www.facebook.com/pg/sixdogsathens/about/?ref=page_internal)

 * Next to Monastiraki metro station, on the sixth floor of a small hotel, there is a rooftop cocktail bar called "A for Athens".
-It is now one of Athens‚Äô top after-dark venues.
+It is now one of Athensí top after-dark venues.
 Outrageously popular with locals and visitors alike, it has a stylish open-air lounge terrace with amazing view of the floodlit Acropolis.
 [click to visit website](https://aforathens.com/?lang=el)

 * Peek a Bloom is the perfect destination for a night out or coffee.
 It's environment, innovative cocktails linked to names and stories, amazing coffee made with on the spot roasted beans and healthy snacks are the reason it is one of the top spot for athenians and tourists.
 [click to see location](https://goo.gl/maps/bm1Af1QsNpD2)

-* Don‚Äôt miss stunning views of the Parthenon from the famous Athens Rooftop Bar called "AthenStyle", the best spot for meeting people and chilling after a long day sightseeing.
+* Donít miss stunning views of the Parthenon from the famous Athens Rooftop Bar called "AthenStyle", the best spot for meeting people and chilling after a long day sightseeing.
 Enjoy all year happy hours cheap drinks and live the AthenStyle experience!
 [Click here to see more.](http://athenstyle.com/en_GB/rooftop/)
 * You can't have fun without a karaoke night!
 Find the coolest one @ Mike's Irish Pub and drink the best of whiskey.
 Cozy atmosphere!(http://www.mikesirishbar.gr)

 * For a more traditional approach try the night life of Aigaleo.
 On its central road there are many greek bars (mezedopolia) to choose from.
 The wine is good but the food is better.
 You will be surprised by the quantities, there is no way you return home being hungry!!

 * If you want to taste your drink like... experimenters visit "MoMix" !
-A Molecular Mixology Bar Concept in Athens, in which you can travel your mind tasting cocktails & drinks in solid form and many other alternative ways‚Ä¶ MoMix was created for traveling customer‚Äôs senses to another Level!
+A Molecular Mixology Bar Concept in Athens, in which you can travel your mind tasting cocktails & drinks in solid form and many other alternative waysÖ MoMix was created for traveling customerís senses to another Level!

 ## Night life